 Jordan Harbinger: [00:29:51] Because I think people are imagining you standing in front of the store with a vest and being like, “Welcome to Walmart.”

 Neil Pasricha: [00:29:55] I worked many different jobs.
-I was a learning manager, I was a project manager to CEO, and eventually, I was in leadership development — all HR jobs, and then I quit, Jordan.
-Here’s the problem.
-I quit to make more room for my writing, three months in, six months in, a year, and people are like, “So how’s the new book coming?”
-And I was like, “Oh, now that I quit my full-time job?
+I was a learning manager, I was a project manager to CEO, and eventually, I was in leadership development -- all HR jobs, and then I quit Jordan.
+Here's the problem.
+I quit to make more room for my writing, three months in, six months, a year.
+And people are like, “So how's the new books come on?”
+And I was like, “Oh, now that I quit my full-time job.
 Horrible!”
-Like all my space that I was expecting to have got completely full of like, meetings about building a website, and a pre-call before a speech, and like all this stuff.
-I desperately needed something to carve out the time that I was putting in the evenings and weekends before.
+Like all my space that I was expecting to have a completely full of like meetings about building a website and like free call before a speech and like all this stuff.
+I desperately need something to carve out the time that I was putting in the evenings a week is for that.
 So I made a day, I called it an untouchable day.
-I spell it all caps: UNTOUCHABLE.
+I spell it all caps, UNTOUCHABLE.

 Jordan Harbinger: [00:30:34] I thought that was a mistake.